WiFiRanger has a long history of serving the RV market with indoor routers and roof-mounted long-range gear that many have come to rely on.

 You can order on the WiFiRanger website.

-We've been testing an early release of the WiFiRanger GoAC since September, and expect to be adding the rest of the new products to our ongoing testing arsenal shortly.
+We've been testing an early release of the WiFiRanger GoAC since September, and have received the rest of the product line up.
+Here's our unboxing video with our first impressions:

 Upgrading an Existing Ranger?